 Review of payment mechanism

-Regulation 81
+Regulation 81 (as discussed in Informal-Informal 9 July 2025)

 Review of system of payments

+1. The system of payments under this Regulation refers to the set of related administrative and operational procedures adopted by the Authority under this Part for the purpose of determining payments owed by a Contractor.
+Such payments may include inter alia royalties, profit sharing arrangements, or any other payment mechanism as may be adopted by the Council. (addition per ITA suggestions)

-1. The system of payments adopted under these Regulations and pursuant to paragraph 1(c) of Section 8 of the Annex to the Agreement, shall be reviewed by the Council five years from the first date of commencement of Commercial Production in the Area and at intervals thereafter [in accordance with the applicable Standards [as well as all observed Environmental Impacts].
+2. , The system of payment shall be reviewed by the Council five years from the first date of commencement of Commercial Production in the Area and at intervals thereafter in accordance with the applicable Standards.
+(GBR keep text in brackets for now)(Enterprise will send textual proposal)

-2. The Council, based on the recommendations of the Commission and following a review under paragraph 1, may decide to adjust the existing system of payments or introduce a new system of payments, taking into account the level of maturity and development of Exploitation activities in the Area, as well as the principles under Article 13 of Annex III to the Convention and Section 8 of the Agreement.
+3. The Council, based on the recommendations of the Commission and following a review under paragraph 1, may decide to adjust the existing system of payments or introduce a new system of payments, taking into account the level of maturity and development of Exploitation activities in the Area, as well as the objectives and principles under Article 13 of Annex III to the Convention and Section 8 of the Agreement respectively.

-3. Without limiting the scope of any review by the Council, a review under this Regulation may include an adjustment to an existing system of payments, or an introduction of a new system of payments, and may consider changes to all applicable rules, regulations and procedures of the Authority [including any applicable Standards and taking into consideration the Guidelines].
+4. [Without limiting the scope of any review by the Council, a review under this Regulation may include an adjustment to an existing system of payments, or an introduction of a new system of payments, and may consider changes to all applicable rules, regulations and procedures of the Authority [including any applicable Standards and taking into consideration the Guidelines]. ] (GBR del)

-4. A review of the system of payments shall consider all resource categories unless otherwise decided by the Council.
+.
+A review of the system of payments shall consider all Resource (GBR) categories unless otherwise decided by the Council.

-5. A change to the system of payment shall only apply by agreement between the Authority and the Contractor for Contract Areas that have already commenced Commercial Production.
+[5.
+A change to the system of payment shall only apply by agreement between the Authority and the Contractor [for Contract Areas that have already commenced Commercial Production.]
+(JPN, CHN del)(ARG keep) to existing Contracts (JPN, CHN) ] (GBR, PRT, ITA res / seeks clarification)

+(GER textual proposal – environmental externalities)

+(NRU textual suggestions)